By Chris Sugrue @c_sugrue

-So who are we as consumers in 2018, and what does it mean to those of us who are digital marketers?
+So who are we as consumers, and what does it mean to those of us who are digital marketers?

 One thing is certain, the consumer-brand dynamic has changed for reasons that will only solidify further in the coming 12 months.